INM-6/alpaca_use_case/README.md

    in the paper.
 The analysis is implemented in `psd_by_trial_type.py`.
 The flowchart presented in Figure 4 was constructed based on this script.

-* `provenance`: this is the code in `no_provenance` modified to use Alpaca to track provenance.
+* `provenance`: `psd_by_trial_type.py` is the code in `no_provenance` modified
+  to use Alpaca to track provenance.
+The `generate_gexf_from_prov.py` script generates several visualization graphs, with different levels of simplification, using the provenance information saved as a Turtle file.

-* `smoothed_plot`: modification of the original analysis to produce a smoothed version of the PSD plot.
+* `smoothed_plot`: `psd_by_trial_type.py` contains a modification of the
+  original analysis to produce a smoothed version of the PSD plot.
+The `generate_gexf_from_prov.py` script generates a simplified visualization graphs from the provenance information saved as a Turtle file.

 ## How to run